Argo (2012 film): Release and reception

 First Lady Michelle Obama announces the winner of Academy Award for Best Picture, Argo, live from the Diplomatic Room of the White House, February 24, 2013.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 45 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale.

 Naming Argo one of the best 11 films of 2012, critic Stephen Holden of The New York Times wrote: "Ben Affleck's seamless direction catapults him to the forefront of Hollywood filmmakers turning out thoughtful entertainment."
-The Washington Times said it felt "like a movie from an earlier era — less frenetic, less showy, more focused on narrative than sensation," but that the script included "too many characters that he doesn't quite develop."
+The Washington Times said it felt "like a movie from an earlier era—less frenetic, less showy, more focused on narrative than sensation," but that the script included "too many characters that he doesn't quite develop."